 Franchisees will want to know how much support will be provided to operate the franchise.
 You should formulate a training programme and outline the advertising and marketing support that you will provide to ensure that the business realises its potential.
 These details should be included in the operations manual.

 You will need a franchise agreement which sets out the commercial terms of your arrangement with the franchisee such as the duration, territory, royalties, obligations of the parties and any restrictions on activities.
 Use experienced lawyers to draft this key agreement and potential franchisees should be required to sign a confidentiality agreement before they are allowed to read the agreement as it contains your “know-how” for operating a successful franchise.

 If retail premises are needed to operate the franchise, the landlord may require you to take a headlease of the premises and grant a sublease to a franchisee where the franchisee does not have a track record.
 To ensure that the premises are vacated on termination of the franchise, the term of the sublease and the franchise agreement should be aligned and you should “contract out” of the security of tenure provisions under the Landlord and Tenant Act 1954.
 Experienced lawyers should be used to assist with the headlease and any sublease.

 This is a quick guide and does not outline all legal and commercial issues that prospective franchisors need to consider.
-If you would like to set up a franchise, please contact Amir Kousari [email protected] to find out more and discover how we can assist you.

 Consistent with our policy when giving comment and advice on a non-specific basis, we cannot assume legal responsibility for the accuracy of any particular statement.
 In the case of specific problems we recommend that professional advice be sought.